Refactoring code that accesses external services

 This example uses objects, in large part because I'm far more familiar with object-oriented style than functional styles.
 But I would expect the fundamental division of responsibilities to be the same, but with boundaries set by function (or perhaps namespace) rather than classes and methods.
 Some other details would change, the video object would be a data structure and enriching it would create new data structures rather than modifying in place.
 Looking at this in a functional style would be an interesting article.

 Finally I want to re-stress an important general point about refactoring.
 Refactoring isn't a term you should use to any restructuring of a code base.
 It specifically means the approach that applies a series of very small behavior-preserving changes.
 We saw a couple of examples here where I deliberately introduced code that I knew I was going to remove shortly afterwards, just so I can take small steps that preserve behavior.
-This is the essence of refactoring, as I recently tweeted:

 The point here is that by taking small steps, you end up going faster because you don't break anything and thus avoid debugging.
 Most people find this counter-intuitive, I certainly did when Kent Beck first showed me how he refactored.
 But I quickly discovered how effective it is.